 What new amenities will come with the plan?

-We’re still in the process of figuring out what the community would like to see!
-On the front page of this site on the right side you’ll see link to provide feedback.
+We are interested in hearing about other amenities that may be important to you.
+On the front page of this site you’ll see a link to provide feedback.
 Please take a moment and send us your thoughts.